 Kentucky: 225 Years on the MoveVisit Website

-This year Kentucky celebrates a milestone anniversary – it has been 225 years since its admittance as a state into the Union.
+Kentucky celebrates a milestone anniversary in 2017 – it has been 225 years since its admittance as a state into the Union.
 Originally a part of Virginia, “the Kentucky County” became the 15th state on June 1, 1792.
-To celebrate, the National Corvette Museum is hosting a special exhibit, ‘Kentucky: 225 Years on the Move’ opening August 28, 2017 and running through Spring, 2018.
+Kentucky will be celebrating the milestone anniversary throughout the next year with related events being listed online at ky225.com.